 “Cloud Telephony is less secure than traditional telephony.”

-Many such myths are revolving around the internet questioning the security of cloud telephony.
+Many such myths about cloud telephony are revolving around the internet questioning the security of cloud telephony.

 But statistics suggest that cyber-attacks hit on-premises setup 61.4 times in contrast to a cloud service provider customer who experiences only 27.8 attacks on an average.